 Source: Unturkey Roast

-This mighty Unturkey Roast by Tami Noyes is enough to feed the family and still have leftovers, as is traditional.
+This mighty Unturkey Roast by Tami Noyes is enough to feed the family and still has leftovers, as is traditional.
 The roast may be cut into thin or thick slices.
 If desired, let cool, then bake the slices in broth until heated.
 The slices may also be wrapped in puff pastry with sautéed mushrooms, greens, or cooked crumbled vegan sausages and bread cubes.
 Follow the package directions to bake the wrapped unturkey.
 Serve with gravy.

 Source: Stuffed Seitan Roast